 These artificial intelligence startups are filling in the gaps by creating new and innovative analytic companies.
-Venture capital is also available, more so than for other industries as it has become apparent that data analytics is crucial to many professions.
+And capital is available for them in the plenty, more so than for other industries as it has become apparent that data analytics is crucial to many professions.

 It is helping to streamline the masses of data that can take days to manually aggregate, whereas artificial intelligence startups are able to quicken the process with more accurate results.

 ROBART develops artificial intelligence and navigation for mobile robots.
 The core product is the ROBART navigation system consisting of software, electronics and IT services.

 Location: Linz, Austria

 The company develops Ai credit scoring solution through machine learning algorithms.

 Pick-it has developed a robot vision solution capable of allowing the robot to see, pick and place products.

 Qorio has developed a platform which provides Singing Assistant Ai to improve singing education.